 - Lonely Planet guide to Algeria

-- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Argentina and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Algeria and within the country

-- Viator – a collection of local tours and things to do in Algeria.
+- GetYourGuide and Viator – a collection of local tours and activities in Algeria.
+Also offers Skip the Line tickets for crowded attractions

-- Booking.com – commonly used accommodation booking site in Argentina.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Algeria.
+Find hostels, hotels, and other unique accommodations in Algeria with advanced filtering and millions of reviews

 There you have it, the ultimate Algeria backpacking guide.
 We hope you have found all the information you need for backpacking around Algeria.